Sibongile Khumalo: Later life

 Khumalo established the Khabi Mngoma Foundation in March 2007.
 Named after her father, the purpose of the foundation was to raise funds for the Khongisa Academy for the Performing Arts (which was created by him), as well as to provide scholarships to talented individuals in the arts.
 That same year, she did a tour in Europe with Jack DeJohnette, in which they featured at the London Jazz Festival in November.
 She also performed in an Opera Africa production in Oslo, Norway.
 Khumalo toured the United States the following year with Hugh Masekela and performed at the Celebrate Brooklyn! festival.

 Khumalo was awarded Silver class of the Order of Ikhamanga in 2008.
 This was in recognition of her contributions to the country's arts and culture.
 She was granted a Doctor of Music honoris causa one year later by Rhodes University in Grahamstown.
-She was also awarded an honorary Doctor of Musicology by the University of South Africa in Pretoria, as well as an honorary Doctor of Philosophy by the University of Zululand and a Honorary Doctorate Degree in Music from the University of the Witwatersrand which was awarded posthumously in 2021.
+She was also awarded an honorary Doctor of Musicology by the University of South Africa in Pretoria, as well as an honorary Doctor of Philosophy by the University of Zululand and an Honorary Doctorate Degree in Music from the University of the Witwatersrand which was awarded posthumously in 2021.

 Khumalo released her final album, Breath of Life, in 2016.
 She cited financial and artistic difficulties for the seven-year hiatus, explaining how the time she spent recording in a studio was sporadic as an independent artist.
 She also reportedly trained as an inyanga during this time.

 Khumalo died on 28 January 2021.
 She was 63, and suffered a stroke following a long-term period of illness prior to her death.